 All blogs are written by an individual person, so I guess you can say all blogs are all deeply personal, however, many blogs are censored, and not the whole picture, and carefully worded and very selective about only recording the good and shiny bits.
 For many bloggers, social acceptability comes into it very strongly as a ‘thing’ to be noted and abided by.
 Social acceptability and the fear of negative social evaluation, even in a cyber environment, stops us being authentically ‘us’.

 My blogging as MH blogger summerSHINES is about freedom, and I don’t believe in holding anything back pretty much EVER.
-My husband said earlier, ‘When are you ever going to learn the art of mild restraint?!’
-LOL!
-I said never.
+My husband said earlier, ‘when are you ever going to learn the art of mild restraint?!’
+I replied “never”!

 Restraint is just not comfortable for me Restraint is restraining, and who wants to feel restrained and pressured like that?
 I certainly don’t.
 I know what restraint is, because I felt it, and all the unpleasant aspects of it and how it feels as a child and teenager.
 I’m an adult now, so surely I can make life choices which mean I tailor a lifestyle and set of values to live by that actually suit me!?
 Yes?
 No?